Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/irys-entry.md

 ## Trivia

-- Unsurprisingly, as of Chapter 2, the Hot Pink One holds the highest number of romantic—or ex-romantic—partners.
+- Unsurprisingly, as of Chapter 2, the Hot Pink One holds the highest number of romantic, or ex-romantic, partners.

 [irys](#easter:easter-irys)